mitchlloyd/ember-islands/README.md

 to create an Ember app from the start of when you're trying to introduce Ember into an existing server-rendered application.
 You can start with components and later back into features like the Router if you'd like.

+## How?

+This addon uses an Ember.Initializer to:

+1. Locate elements on the page with `data-component="some-component-name"`.
+2. Create components with the name given by `data-component` and with the attributes given by the json in `data-attr`.
+3. Append each component to the DOM using `appendTo`.

+These components are created in the context of your Ember application so they all share the helpers, services, models, and other objects in your application.

+When any Ember application is initialized it sets up event listeners on the document `body` that delegate events from the `body` to your Ember components.
+When you render components inside of the body tag they will be fully functioning components.

+By default Ember uses the `body` tag as its root element.
+It is possible to scope your Ember application to just a portion of the page by configuring the `rootElement` property of the application.
+If you do set a specific `rootElement` keep in mind that, just as with any Ember application, your components must be rendered inside of the root element.